-To complete the setup, you need to enter your product key so that it can be linked to your account.
+To complete the setup, enter your product key to be linked to your account.
 If you have saved the product key in advance, activate it.
 If no, follow to locate the product key supplied with your copy of Microsoft Office.

-- For a boxed version, the product key can be found on the inside of the DVD case.
+- The product key can be found inside the DVD case for a boxed version.

-- For a purchased digital version, the product key is sent together with the order confirmation email.
+- The product key is sent together with the order confirmation email for a purchased digital version.

-What's more, you can also check your Office product key by visiting this Microsoft account and enter your MS account.
-Finally, click View product key to overview your 25 character keys.
+Moreover, you can also check your Office product key by visiting this Microsoft account and entering your MS account.
+Finally, click the View product key to overview your 25-character keys.

-Since you have successfully transferred Microsoft Office 365, 2010, 2013, 2016, 2019 easily, what happens to data on applications installed within MS Office such as Word, Skype, Excel, or Outlook?
+Since you have easily transferred Microsoft Office 365, 2010, 2013, 2016, and 2019, what happens to data on applications installed within MS Office such as Word, Skype, Excel, or Outlook?

-Let us know if this article has helped you move or transfer Microsoft Office to a new computer successfully in the comment section below.
+Follow the steps and procedures outlined in this article to transfer Microsoft Office to a new computer effortlessly.
+Share your experiences or any questions you have in the comment section below.